TL;DR

 - Published SaaS-specific PPC research or frameworks — Agencies that have produced original thinking on SaaS paid media, not just general-purpose Google Ads guides.

-The table below compares the six Editor's Picks across key dimensions.
+The table below compares all 10 ranked agencies across key dimensions.
 Use it to quickly identify which agency fits your company's stage and primary challenge.

 | Agency | SaaS Specialization | Best Client Size | Key Strength | Best For |